Francesca Padovani

 News

-- 12-13 June 2025
+- 20 August 2025

 Hi!
 I am a first year PhD Student of the Computational Linguistic Group at the Center for Language and Cognition (CLCG), the University of Groningen (NL).
 My research is done under the supervision of Arianna Bisazza and the co-supervision of Yevgen Matusevych.
 The VIDI project I am working on, funded by the Dutch Research Council (NWO), focuses on improving language modeling for (low-resource) morphologically rich languages, taking inspiration from child language acquisition insights.